socotecio/django-socio-grpc/docs/features/filters.rst

 You can now create your own filter class.
 You can also import another module from `django_filters <https://django-filter.readthedocs.io/en/stable/guide/install.html>`_ as it works with Django rest_framework.

+# :TODO: please mention, that the *DjangoFilterBackend* can also be globally set in the settings.py file

 .. code-block:: python